rayjonesjay/go/README.md

     - `go run .
 "Hello"`: The first argument is the text whose graphics is to be displayed.
     - `go run .
 "Hello" standard`: The first argument is the text whose graphics is to be displayed, while the second argument selects any of the given graphics files to use (must be one of `shadow`, `standard`, and `thinkertoy`).
-    - `go run .
-"Hello" standard "World" shadow "This is working" thinkertoy`: The first argument is the text whose graphics is to be displayed, while the second argument selects any of the given graphics files to use (must be one of `shadow`, `standard`, and `thinkertoy`).
-Consequently, the third argument is the text whose graphics is to be displayed, while the fourth argument selects any of the given graphics files to use (must be one of `shadow`, `standard`, and `thinkertoy`).
-Consequently, the fifth argument is the text whose graphics is to be displayed, while the sixth argument selects any of the given graphics files to use (must be one of `shadow`, `standard`, and `thinkertoy`).
-We follow this format for an infinite number of such formatted command-line arguments.

 3. Once done parsing the commandline args, the `main.go` file should also split the input string (the string to be displayed) into lines, then feed each line separately to a line graphics drawing function, `drawln`, that takes the line of string to be drawn, alongside the banner format, either of (`shadow`, `standard`, and `thinkertoy`).
 This should be done in a separate `draw` function, defined in the `main.go` file.